History of Hobart: Early 19th century

 Within the first two days of having landed at Sullivans Cove, shelter was provided for all of the Europeans through the erection of tents.
 With the winter approaching, the establishment of permanent shelters was of top priority, but took much longer than desired.
 The difficulty in obtaining timber from the thick forests, and establishing clearings on which to build, proved worse than first believed.
 A lack of saws, axes and other cutting tools made this process even harder.
 A shortage of building materials beset the colony, and local manufacture of timber products was slower than had been hoped.

 A wharf out of Hunter Island was built by the fourth day to facilitate the unloading of supplies from the ships.
 A crude storehouse was also established on the island, which could be accessed via a low sandbar at high tide.
 The long spit could only be traversed at low tide, making it easier for sentries to guard the storehouse from would-be thieves.

 By July, the settlement at Risdon Cove had been abandoned, and many of Bowen's initial party, with the exception of the few free settlers, returned to Sydney.
 By the time of Bowen's eventual departure, few permanent houses had been built, and the winter of 1804 was a particularly wet one, making conditions in the new settlement very unpleasant.
 Most suffered from the cold and wet, and disease soon broke out.

 The colony of Hobart Town initially struggled to survive.
 Expected supply ships did not arrive in the first year, and the lack of cultivation of wheat that was essential for survival, combined with bad droughts and soaring temperatures in the summers of 1805 and 1806 nearly ended the colony.
 All of the settlers, soldiers and convicts were put onto short rations when the supply ships failed to arrive.

-By early 1806, bay whaling had begun in the mouth of the Derwent River but by October 1806, the signs for the coming summer were bad.
+By early 1806, bay whaling had begun in the mouth of the River Derwent but by October 1806, the signs for the coming summer were bad.
 Chaplain to Lieutenant-Governor Collins, Reverend Robert Knopwood wrote in his diary late in October:

 The distress of the colony is beyond conception.